 Ajisen Ramen is a fast food restaurant chain in Japan selling ramen noodle soup dishes.
 If you look at the company’s logo, it features the artwork of a little girl who they call Chii-chan.
 The girl’s happy face reminds us that a bowl of ramen soothes our bodies and soul.

 Its unique name matches a unique ramen logo.
 Toki Underground, a renowned Taiwanese-style ramen shop, has been hailed as DC’s own “ramen wonderland.”
 Its logo exudes a sense of vibrancy because of the bright blue color used.
 Using only Japanese characters written inside the flower design makes the logo neat and minimalist.

 8. Santouka Hokkaido Ramen

 Santouka prides itself as the home of Hokkaido ramen with simple and deep umami flavor.
-While their logo uses the dominant color for a ramen logo, it uses a font that complements and completes the logo.
+While their logo uses the dominant color for a ramen logo, it uses a font that compliments and completes the logo.
 It is not cluttered, and the font size is just right.

 9. Hojoko Ramen

 This logo could be considered a counterpart of Ajisen’s design.
 This time the artwork featured is a boy.
 Trendy and colorful logos can be fun and exciting, but they quickly become outdated.
 With that said, this ramen logo may give you a better-staying power.
 It can also help you reach a wider audience.